rcc-uchicago/user-guide/docs/midway23/midway_data_transfer.md

 Enter `ADLOCAL\CNetID` for the username and enter your CNet password.

-**Connecting from Mac OS X**
+**Connecting from macOS**

 ![Connect to Server](img/data_management/connect_to_server.jpg)

-On a Mac OS X computer, select “Connect to Server” (from "Go" dropdown in Finder) and enter one of the following URLs depending on which location on Midway you wish to connect to:
+On a macOS X computer, select “Connect to Server” (from "Go" dropdown in Finder) and enter one of the following URLs depending on which location on Midway you wish to connect to:

 === "Midway2"
     === "Home"